ABHINAY-31/translator_1/README.md

 Help students in their student life and also a person who want to explore or travel different places.

-# Key things to install or explore----------------
+# Key things to install or explore
--- genrate  the Api for the for firebase , cloud cision and translator -- Provide different modes to extract text and covert it to audio.
--- Created a login and signup part as well to create a user id and store user data in the firebase, also create the separate storage for each user to store the audio.
+-- genrate  the Api for the for firebase , cloud cision and translator.\n -- Provide different modes to extract text and covert it to audio.\n -- Created a login and signup part as well to create a user id and store user data in the firebase, also create the separate storage for each user to store the audio.